PicanhaLabs/blog/_posts/doctrine-dbal.md

 $conn = \Doctrine\DBAL\DriverManager::getConnection($connectionParams, $config);
 ```

-I'm using the PostgreSQL database, but you can use others like MySQL, SQL Server or Oracle.
-Lets Use that connection created on bootstrap.php:
+I'm using the PostgreSQL database, but you can use other one like MySQL, SQL Server or Oracle.
+Let's use that connection created by bootstrap.php:

 ```php
 <?php